merenlab/merenlab.org/data/hmw-dna-extraction-strategies/index.md

 ![](images/workflow_metagenomics.png)

-Then we can use `anvi-estimate-scg-taxonomy` to get the taxonomic profile, using the most abundant ribosomal protein, here Ribosomal_S7.
+Then we can use {% include PROGRAM name="anvi-estimate-scg-taxonomy" %} to get the taxonomic profile, using the most abundant ribosomal protein, here Ribosomal_S7.
 To do that, we need a `metagenomes.txt` file with the path to the contigs.db and profile.db:
 ```
 name  contigs_db_path profile_db_path